+For those who aren’t quite ready to move into an accelerated payment plan, there are alternative methods that can help with getting ahead of student debt.
 To try a test run, you could divide your current monthly payment by 12 and add that amount to each payment whenever possible.
 For example, a $400 monthly payment would be about $33 extra a month.
 But when times are tight, you could send the regular amount.

 Another approach might be to put lump sums of extra money toward loan payments spontaneously but whenever possible.
 (If you get a tax refund, for instance, or receive a bonus at work.)

+You could also look at a federal Direct Consolidation Loan, which allows you to combine your federal education loans into a single loan with one payment.
 That can make repayment more manageable, but because it’s a government program, it doesn’t include private loans.
 And a federal consolidation loan usually increases the period of time the borrower has to repay the loans, which means one could end up paying more in interest.